-Immediately call the LCSO nonemergency number (970) 416-1985.
+Immediately call the LCSO non-emergency number at (970) 416-1985.

-Provide emergency dispatchers with the best location of the source of the smoke, where you are, the color of the smoke, and any characteristics of the smoke you can describe.
+Be sure to provide emergency dispatchers with the best location of the source of the smoke, where you are, the color of the smoke, and any characteristics of the smoke you can describe.